uvapl/uva-prog-physics/info/25 Getting started.md

 ## Attribution

 The tutorial for IDLE is based on the official IDLE tutorial by Daryl Harms.
-Asfandyar Qureshi, Feb 2006.
-Edited by Vladimir Bychkovsky, Sept 2006.
-Edited by Calvin On, Feb 2007.
-Edited by Yang Zhang, Sep 2008.
-Edited by Chih-yu Chao, Feb 2009.
-Edited by Sari Canelake, Dec 2009.